githwxi/ATS-Xanadu/docgen/TEMPTORY/TBP-intro.md

 instantiated with an equality type (where a special function is designated for testing equality on elements of this type).

-There is *no* polymorphic equality in ATS.
-In order to test whether two given lists (of the same generic type) are equal, one could try to implement a function template of the following type:
+There is *no* polymorphic equality in ATS3.
+In order to test whether two given lists (of the same generic type) are equal, one could try to implement a function template of the following interface:

 ```ats
 fun